megaphone icon

 SNAP is the most effective anti-hunger program in the United States.
 In 2023, SNAP helped approximately 42 million people put food on the table during tough times.

 The farm bill is the centerpiece federal legislation for food and farming.
-It impacts access to nutritious food for the millions of people in the United States facing hunger.
+It impacts access to nutritious food for the millions of people in the United States living with hunger.

 USDA Household Food Security in the United States in 2023 Report